 Los Angeles County has, by far, the largest Spanish-speaking population of any county in the United States.
-Spanish is the second most spoken language at home in Los Angeles County where 38 percent of residents, age 5 and older (3,546,775 persons), speak Spanish at home.
-Many more may not speak Spanish at home, but speak it at work or in the marketplace.
-English-only speakers make up only 45 percent of Los Angeles County residents, age 5 and older.
+Spanish is the second most spoken language at home in Los Angeles County, where 38 percent of residents, age 5 and older (3,461,694 persons), speak Spanish at home.
+Although many more may not speak Spanish at home, they speak it at work or in the marketplace.
+English-only speakers at home are only 45 percent of Los Angeles County residents, age 5 and older.

-Spanish was the first non-Native American language regularly spoken in Los Angeles and, in fact, the first such language spoken in all of what would become the southwestern United States.
+Spanish was the first non-indigenous language regularly spoken in Los Angeles.
+In fact, it was the first such language spoken throughout what would become the southwestern United States.
 Spanish has been regularly spoken in the Los Angeles area since 1771, when Spanish missionaries established the Mission San Gabriel.
-Los Angeles did not have a permanent English-speaker until 1818, when American merchant sailor Joseph Chapman was captured by Spanish authorities, while raiding the California coast from an Argentine privateer.
-Chapman chose to remain in California and settle in Los Angeles and learned Spanish.
+Los Angeles did not even see a permanent English-speaking resident until 1818, when American merchant sailor Joseph Chapman was captured by Spanish authorities, while raiding the California coast from an Argentine privateer.
+Chapman chose to remain in Los Angeles and learned Spanish.

-When California, under the United States, issued its first state constitution in 1849, Article XI decreed that all state laws must be published in both Spanish and English.
-Most California residents at the time only spoke Spanish.
+When California, under the United States, issued its first state constitution in 1849, Article XI decreed that all state laws be published in both Spanish and English.
+Most California residents then only spoke Spanish.
 For California’s first 30 years as a U.S. state, the state was officially bilingual.

-To be clear, the United States, at the Federal level, never established an official language (although 31 states have done so).
+To be clear, the United States, at the Federal level, never established an official language (although 31 states have done so, including California).
 English is considered the de facto national language, simply because it has been the language used by the vast majority of Americans.
-English is established as the official language of California, but only since the passage of Proposition 83 in 1986.
-Historically, prior to 1986, the only language that had ever actually been made official for California residents was Spanish, when California was a province of the Republic of Mexico.
-Then, the ability to speak Spanish was required of immigrants seeking to settle in the province and be approved for Mexican citizenship (and they were required to be Roman Catholic).
+English is the official language of California, but only since the passage of Proposition 83 in 1986.
+Prior to 1986, the only language that had ever actually been made official for California residents was Spanish, when California had long ago been a province of the Republic of Mexico.
+Then, the ability to speak Spanish was required for immigrants seeking to settle in the province and be approved for Mexican citizenship (and they were also required to be Roman Catholic).

 The first newspaper published in Los Angeles was The Los Angeles Star or La Estrella de Los Angeles.
 It was first published in 1851 and continued in publication until 1879.
 It was published in both English and Spanish.